sophos/sophos-central-api-connector/docs/ioc_hunter.md

 Currently this is only for saved searches in Live Discover.
 Follow the instructions [here](https://docs.sophos.com/central/Customer/help/en-us/central/Customer/learningContents/LiveDiscover.html#id_e5z_5v1_2lb) to create a custom query from the ioc_hunter.sqlite file

+### Authentication
+We are moving away from you having the ability to place your credentials in the configuration in plain text.
+If nothing is set you will be prompted during the running of the script

 ### Usage
 To obtain help information on how to call the various commands run the following:
 ```python